Online bank Simple makes things harder by removing bill pay – TechCrunch

 With a growing number of challenger banks taking on the U.S. market, one of the original startup banks, Simple — now owned by BBVA — has taken the unusual step of removing a core banking feature: bill pay.
 The company claimed the feature was under-utilized and usage was trending downwards, which is why it decided to sunset the option to pay bills through its app.
-That decision, not surprisingly, has angered a number of customers who are taking to social media and online forums like Reddit threatening to switch banks as a result.
+That decision, not surprisingly, has angered a number of customers who are taking to social media and online forums like Reddit, threatening to switch banks as a result.

 It’s likely true that fewer people today use bill pay than in the past.